-We are known for our broad spectrum of quality programming and our capacity to be nimble, creative and collaborative.
+The PNA is known for our broad spectrum of quality programming and our capacity to be nimble, creative, and collaborative.
 We are influential in fostering civic engagement and building community in northwest Seattle and beyond.

-We are good stewards of our Phinney Center campus, with a focus on accessibility, historic preservation, and environmental stewardship.
+We are good stewards of our Phinney Center and Greenwood Senior Center campuses, with a focus on accessibility, historic preservation, and environmental stewardship.
 All PNA programs are housed on campus or in stable, long-term locations in the greater neighborhood.